Otto Lipmann: Science of Work

-Lipmann proposes a distinction between “capacity-to-work” and “preparedness-to-work”.
-The former is defined as “an individuals maximal performance under ideal conditions”, while the latter is related to the “willingness-to-work”, which involves the worker’s motivation and satisfaction, and can be increased with compensation systems and fair promotions, for example.
+Lipmann proposes a distinction between "capacity-to-work" and "preparedness-to-work".
+The former is defined as "an individual's maximal performance under ideal conditions", while the latter is related to the "willingness-to-work", which involves the worker's motivation and satisfaction, and can be increased with compensation systems and fair promotions, for example.

-As to vocational guidance, Lipmann says that psychological counseling –carried out through tests, questionnaires and analysis of professions– is more effective if it’s based on personality traits, which helps determine a suitable profession for each individual.
+As to vocational guidance, Lipmann says that psychological counseling –carried out through tests, questionnaires and analysis of professions– is more effective if it's based on personality traits, which helps determine a suitable profession for each individual.
 He also proposes a classification for professions: lower, middle, and high.
 Since these classifications are based on the characteristics of the individuals, their boundaries are not fixed.
 For example, a worker can elevate a middle profession to a higher artistic level if he performs his tasks with creativity and imagination.
 At the same time, high professions can be subjective (imagination plays an important role) or objective (things are perceived without the influence of feelings or imagination).

 Lipmann was very critical of the scientific management approaches of Frederick Winslow Taylor and Lillian and Frank Gilbreth.
 He believed that loss of efficiency was related to the lack of interest from the workers, and feared that technological advances would damage the link between the worker and his work, generating more dissatisfaction.